aleko-khomasuridze/TELLO_FACE_RECOGNITION/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is unlicensed and is considered to be in the public domain.
+You are free to use, modify, and distribute it without any legal restrictions.
+However, keep in mind that this means there are no warranties or guarantees associated with the project.
+Use it at your own discretion and responsibility.

 ## Acknowledgments